 We encourage negotiation between neighbours in an attempt to resolve the problem.
 Such negotiations can be conducted between each party or with the assistance of an independent mediator through a forum such as a Community Justice Centre.
 Advice and further information on Community Justice Centres can be obtained by contacting 1800 990 777.

 All cats must now be identified by a Permanent Identification microchip (PDF) by:

 - Change of ownership, which ever occurs first.

 All cats must now be registered by six months of age.
-The costs of lifetime registration (pdf) are as follows
+The costs of lifetime NSW Compansion Animal Registration (PDF) are as follows

 - Desexed animal (owned by a pensioner with proof of sterilisation) $25